RBEGamer/MailBagWatcher/README.md

-# This project was fatured by the onion.io newsletter in 26.08.2017
+# This project was featured by the onion.io newsletter 26.08.2017
 # https://onion.io/2bt-youve-got-real-mail-notifications/

 # PARTS